Bedrock-OSS/bedrock-wiki/docs/loot/recipes.md

     - TheHyperWhale
     - Luthorius
     - QuazChick
+description: Recipes are the means of handling several item transactions, namely those occurring in crafting tables, furnaces, campfires, and brewing stands.
 ---

 Recipes are the means of handling several item transactions, namely those occurring in crafting tables, furnaces, campfires, and brewing stands.